jansvoboda11/psr-router/README.md

 $ composer require svoboda/router
 ```

-It only requires PHP 7.2 and PSR-7 interfaces (the `psr/http-message` package).
+It only requires PHP 7.2 and the PSR-7 interfaces (the `psr/http-message`
+package).

 ## Usage